itsqsora/ruby/README.md

-# This is where I unload everyting about Ruby on Rails
+# This is where I upload everyting about Ruby on Rails

 Ruby is very fun, That's why I love it. <3